/

 While seborrheic dermatitis is not a cause for concern, it often doesn’t look all that great, which can bother kids or parents.
 It's not necessary, but you can first treat the scalp to soften and loosen the scales with oil, such as coconut, mineral, sunflower or safflower oil, says Kirkorian.
 Steer clear of petroleum jelly, which can irritate the scalp and actually increase yellow scales.

-Massage a small amount of oil into the scalp and let it sit for 10 minutes or so while you and your kid read a book together.
+Massage a small amount of oil (try Riciniol Baby) into the scalp and let it sit for 10 minutes or so while you and your kid read a book together.
 “Don’t use olive oil.
 It will actually feed the yeast that lives on the scalp and causes dandruff,” says Kirkorian.
-Lavender, mustard and tea tree oils, or shampoos that contain them, can be irritating to the skin, so skip those if they are causing irritation.
-This organic coconut oil is affordable and a favorite for scalp treatments.
+Lavender, mustard and tea tree oils, or shampoos that contain them, can be irritating to the skin, so skip those ingredients.

 “It’s often useful to rotate two or three dandruff shampoos with different ingredients: one night do zinc-based, one night do selenium sulfide-based, one night do another anti-fungal.
 The different ingredients work synergistically,” she says.